-Alternative 3 - Fixed Incentive Over 25 Years (Previously Approved Structure)
+Alternative 3 - Fixed Incentive Over 25 Years

 Compared to sliding scale incentives that are dependent on Metropolitan's water rate, a fixed incentive rate provides agencies with a more stable source of funds to help address financing issues.
 Agencies use LRP incentives as a means of income when securing financing for their projects.
 Fixed incentives provide stable income and help agencies with securing capital funds.
-Metropolitan would offer a project-specific fixed incentive rate, not to exceed \$305/AF, over 25 years.
-The fixed incentive amount for each project would be negotiated so that Metropolitan's maximum obligation toward that project under this alternative would not exceed the estimated financial obligations under Alternative 1 for the same project, and be adjusted for increased financial risk to Metropolitan in absence of annual cost reconciliations.
+Metropolitan would offer a project specific fixed incentive rate, not to exceed \$305/AF, over 25 years.
+The fixed incentive amount for each project would be negotiated so that Metropolitan's maximum obligation toward that project under this alternative would not exceed the projected financial obligations under Alternative 1 for the same project.